-In addition to the sampling above, remote simulations were carried out for the Rio Branco II/AC beef plant for purchases involving 30 farms with one of the restrictions, specifically: 10 farms whose taxpayer codes are on the IBAMA prohibited areas list, 10 farms whose taxpayer codes are on the slave labor list and 10 farms classified as "debarred" regarding geospatial monitoring (Geo List) chosen at random from among the cattle purchase transactions of JBS in the period between January 1 and December 31, 2016.
-The purpose of this sampling was to verify the possibility of the company's procurement system accepting, without restrictions, cattle purchase transactions involving non-compliant suppliers debarred through geospatial monitoring involving deforestation (PRODES and DETER), tribal lands, environmental conservation units and which appear on the IBAMA prohibited areas list and the MTE list.
+In addition to the sampling of cattle purchase transactions above, remote simulations were carried out for the Juína/MT meat unit for purchases involving 30 supply farms with one of the restrictions, specifically: 10 farms whose taxpayer codes are on the IBAMA embargoed areas list, 10 farms whose taxpayer codes are on the slave labor list and 10 farms classified as "blocked" regarding geospatial monitoring (Geo List) chosen at random from among the cattle purchase transactions of JBS in the period between January 1 and December 31, 2017.
+The purpose of this sampling was to verify the possibility of the Company's procurement system accepting, without restrictions, cattle purchase transactions involving non-compliant suppliers blocked through geospatial monitoring involving deforestation (PRODES and DETER), Indigenous lands, environmental conservation units and which appear on the IBAMA embargoed areas list and the MTE list.

 In all situations, the procurement system (ERP) did not permit any cattle purchases, displaying the automatic prohibition that makes it impossible to register the purchase order.
 This is due to tools used for proscribing non-compliant suppliers.
-The IBAMA and MTE lists are entered on a daily basis directly onto the company's computer systems, after conversion to Excel format, while the supply farms classified as "debarred" on the geospatial monitoring list (Geo List) are also prohibited by the corporate sustainability area of JBS.
+The IBAMA and MTE lists are entered on a daily basis directly onto the Company's computer systems, while the supply farms classified as "blocked" on the geospatial monitoring list (Geo List) are also embargoed by the corporate sustainability area of JBS.

-In the case of suppliers on the IBAMA list of prohibited areas, that have more than one property associated with their CPF/CNPJ, each property is analyzed based on the name of the municipality, the name of the farm and, in some cases, the geographical coordinates of the prohibited area (when available) are cross-checked with the map of the farm from which it is intended to purchase cattle, evaluating whether the location of the prohibited points do not overlap with that farm.
-If there is proof that the property in question is not affected by the IBAMA prohibition, the supply farm is approved manually by the corporate sustainability team for the purchase of cattle.
+In the case of suppliers on the IBAMA list of embargoed areas, where properties other than those shown are concerned, each property is analyzed based on the name of the municipality, the name of the farm and, in some cases, the geographical coordinates of the embargoed area (when available) are cross-checked with the map of the farm from which it is intended to purchase cattle, evaluating whether the location of the embargoed points do not overlap with that farm.
+If there is proof that the property in question is not affected by the IBAMA prohibition, the supply farm is approved manually by the corporate Sustainability team for the purchase of cattle.
 All phases and files of this procedure are documented and archived.